Many programs we deliver in partnership with other organisations, such as:

 – free translation of your qualifications and other documents

-The Adult Migrant English Program (AMEP) is funded by the Australian Government Department of Education and Training.
+The Adult Migrant English Program (AMEP) is funded by the Australian Government.

 PRACE has partnered with Community Correctional Services for a number of years to provide community engagement via education and training opportunities for people undertaking community based orders.